 Are you struggling to be motivated or happy at your job?
 Are you hoping to find a purpose in your career that can help you stay engaged and excited?
 Or are you struggling to see a fulfilling future with your current career path?

 It could be that switching to a more fulfilling career is just what you need to feel better about your working life.
 Here’s how to find fulfillment in your career, and how you can make the transition to a more purposeful path.

 Finding Purpose in Any Field or Industry

 Discovering your purpose requires you to ask yourself some questions.
-Ashley Stahl, a career coach and Forbes contributor, suggests starting with these four questions to help you better understand where your calling is and how you can define your purpose:
+Ashley Stahl, a career coach, and Forbes contributor suggest starting with these four questions to help you better understand where your calling is and how you can define your purpose:

 Being happy at your job can be difficult, and it’s normal to have bad days, weeks, or even months.

 However, there is a large difference between going through your daily motions because you enjoy it, and going through the motions because you don’t know what else to do.
 Ask yourself if you’re happy, and assess your workload.

 Are you burnt out?
 Would taking a vacation help, or would you still hate coming into work?
 Are you exhausted because you’re overworked, or because you’re not doing something you enjoy?

 2. Who Are You Proving Yourself to Be?

 This question is all about your expectations: are you living up to your own ideas of what you want to do, or someone else’s?
 Stahl writes: “You will never find real satisfaction if proving yourself to others is the biggest motivator in your career.